 I sheepishly explained that it wasn’t hurting much until lately.
 My doctor informed me I was lucky because if I would have waited longer, I might not be here.
 It is hard to argue with someone when you know you are in the wrong.
 Even though I did not appreciate listening to the doctor lecture me like I was a little kid, although I was fully deserving of it.
 I have never been a fan of uncomfortable conversations when I am in the center of them.

-He then said, ‘in response to your question is it ever okay to delay hernia surgery, the short answer is no!
 He then proceeded to explain to me the dangers of leaving my hernia untreated.
-Yes, most of the time, nothing will happen, or they will get bigger.
-But occasionally, they can become strangulated, which necessitates immediate emergency surgery or the consequences could be extreme, i.e., a dangerous infection or even death!
+Yes, most of the time, working out with a hernia nothing will happen, especially if you asymptomatic and you adjust your training routine.
+Avoid weightlifting as this can increase the risk of further injury.
+Occasionally, they can become strangulated, which necessitates immediate emergency surgery or the consequences could be extreme, i.e., a dangerous infection or even death!

 The next day, the surgeon saw me and said I needed the surgery within the next week or so.
 Given I had an inguinal hernia for so long, he also told me it was necessary to cut me wide open and do a bit of an exploratory procedure to make sure nothing else was wrong with me.
 He said if I had a doctor when it first happened, there might have been other minimally-invasive treatment options.

 The surgeon also informed me that someone would have to drive me home after the operation, and stay with me for 48 hours, to make sure there were no complications.
 This bit of information was just as serious for me as the actual surgery!
 Not only would I have to tell everyone I would be on the shelf for a while, but I had to ask for help from others.
 I always hated having to ask for help on anything ever since I was little.
 I felt I was indestructible and didn’t need any assistance.